trallnag/prometheus-adaptive-cards/CONFIGURATION.md

 # Should all subpaths be interpreted as webhook URLs?
 This means that in the
 # following string `/${root_path}/route/${name}/${base64_encoded_webhook}` the
 # path beyond `${name}/` will be extracted, decoded and injected into the list
-# of webhooks for this root.
+# of webhooks for this route.
 [ catch: <boolean> | default = true]

 [ remove: <remove> ]